Legal procedures that transformed marine infrastructure contracts

-The article, published by David Kinlan of Kinlan Consulting Pty Ltd, has been available in the jubilee issue of IADC’s scientific journal Terra et Aqua.
+The article was published by David Kinlan of Kinlan Consulting Pty Ltd in IADC’s scientific journal Terra et Aqua.

 The establishment of case law and legal precedent is an ever-evolving process, it being dependent on claimants to put their disputes through the court process to seek the outcome they desire.
 It is often a long and costly process.